-With the holiday season upon us, our stress levels often tend to increase with all the yuletide cheer.
+With the holiday season upon us, our stress levels can often increase with all the yuletide cheer.

-Amidst all the festive ‘fun,’ stress seems like an unavoidable part of the season.
-But HerScoop has some ideas for managing and reducing your stress levels in hopes of making the upcoming weeks a little more jolly and bright.
+Amid all the festive ‘fun,’ stress seems like an unavoidable part of the season.
+But we have some ideas for managing and reducing your stress levels in hopes of making the holidays a little more jolly and bright.

 Even though Santa Claus is on his way, we still have to manage work, our households, and our relationships while trying to carve out meaningful time with our kids.

 Small wonder that we’re all stressed!

 The holistic definition of stress is the negative state of arousal that challenges both mind and body.

 Signs of stress include:

 - sleep issues

 - worrisome thoughts

 - skin rashes